whisthq/whist/microservices/auth0/README.md

 ## Deploying

-The `yarn deploy:[dev|staging|prod]` command will deploy all Rules to the specified tenant.
+The `yarn deploy:{dev,staging,prod}` command will deploy all Rules to the specified tenant.
 GitHub Actions will do this for you in our deployment workflow.